 Every second counts when seeking treatment for a stroke.
 When deprived of oxygen, brain cells begin dying within minutes.
-There are clot-busting drugs that can curb brain damage, but they have to be used within three hours of the initial stroke symptoms.
+There are clot-busting drugs that can curb brain damage, but they need to be used within three hours -- up to 4.5 hours in some people -- of the initial stroke symptoms.
 Once brain tissue has died, the body parts controlled by that area won't work properly.
 This is why stroke is a top cause of long-term disability.

 Diagnosing a Stroke